julzinsights/julzinsightcom3/content/about.md

 sections:
   - type: content_section
     content: >
-      We are a small tech company based in Nairobi, Kenya with a focus on building impactful products and providing bespoke I.T solutions, hence ensuring the fulfillment of your mission, vision, and mandate.
+      We are a small tech company based in Nairobi, Kenya with a strong focus on building impactful products and providing bespoke I.T solutions, hence ensuring the fulfillment of your mission, vision, and mandate.